alpha-arb/Flash-tool-USDT-bot-sender/README.md

 - Perfect for learning how Ethereum and ERC-20 tokens work.
 - Real-time blockchain interaction at your fingertips.

-**Note**: For educational use only—handle with care!
+**Note**: For educational use only handle with care!
 A small ETH balance (e.g., 0.01 ETH) is needed for gas fees.
 Double-check addresses to keep your funds safe.

 Download now and start exploring the Ethereum blockchain today!
 Contributions welcome 🌈.